 Secondly, a decent caching plugin will greatly improve your website performance by caching your pages and minifying your scripts and stylesheets.
 I use WP Rocket on all my sites.
 It works really well, and is really easy to setup and configure.

 For security, I like to use iThemes Security Pro.
 It has lots of great features like Brute Force Protection and the ability to hide your login page.

 Cloudways: Anthony, I see you have attended and managed a lot of WordPress events, including WordCamps and meetups.
 Can you please share your experience and how local meetups help WordPress community to grow?

 Whether you’re assisting in organizing events or just attending, WordPress meetups (and WordCamps) are a great way to get involved and meet other WordPress professionals.

 Regardless of how experienced or inexperienced, you are about WordPress, you’ll always learn something new, either from the presenters themselves or just from networking with all the other attendees.

 Cloudways: Who are your friends in the WordPress community?

 Anthony: I’ve had the chance to meet a lot of exceptionally smart and talented people – a lot of whom have become great friends of mine – at various WordCamps and meetups that I’ve attended over the years.
 Some of these talented folk who contribute to making the Australian WordPress Community what it is, include….

-Some of these talented folk have made outstanding contributions to the Australian WordPress community, and include:
+Some of these talented folk have made outstanding contributions to the Australian WordPress hosting community, and include: